OpenXR

-OpenXR is an open, royalty-free standard for access to virtual reality and augmented reality platforms and devices.
+OpenXR is an open-source, royalty-free standard for interfacing with virtual reality and augmented reality devices.
 It is developed by a working group managed by the Khronos Group consortium.
-OpenXR was announced by the Khronos Group on February 27, 2017 during GDC 2017.
-A provisional version of the standard was released on March 18, 2019 to enable developers and implementers to provide feedback on it.
-On July 29, 2019, OpenXR 1.0 was released to the public by Khronos Group at SIGGRAPH 2019.
+OpenXR was announced by the Khronos Group on February 27, 2017, during GDC 2017.
+A provisional version of the standard was released on March 18, 2019, to enable developers and implementers to provide feedback on it.
+On July 29, 2019, OpenXR 1.0 was released to the public by Khronos Group at SIGGRAPH 2019 and on April 15, 2024, OpenXR 1.1 was released by Khronos.

 Reviewers of the 0.90 provisional release considered that the aim of OpenXR was to "Solve AR/VR Fragmentation".

 Architecture

-The standard provides an API aimed for application developers targeting virtual reality or augmented reality hardware.
+The standard provides an API aimed for application developers targeting virtual reality or augmented reality devices.
 This enables developers to build applications that will work across a wide variety of devices.

 The fundamental elements of this API are: